wardle/codelists/README.md

 will expand to include all terms that map to G35, and its descendents.

-The operator "not" must be defined with two terms, or nested terms.
-The result will be the realisation of the first term, or set of nested terms, MINUS the realisation of the second term, of set of nested terms.
+The operator "not" must be defined within another term, or set of nested terms.
+The result will be the realisation of the first term, or set of nested terms, MINUS the realisation of the second term, or set of nested terms.

 ```json
 {